• Skip to primary navigation

 Success Tips

-• Make sure to use unsweetened plant milk so the vegan cheese sauce won't taste sweet.
+• Use unsweetened and plain plant milk (not soy) so the dairy free cheese sauce won't taste sweet.

-• Use elbow noodles or any type of noodle that twists or curves because it will catch and hold the sauce the best.
+• Use elbow noodles or any type of noodle that twists or curves because it will catch and hold the cheese the best.

-• The turmeric powder isn't for flavor, it's what gives the vegan mac and cheese its classic yellow color.
+• The turmeric powder isn't for flavor, it's what gives the macaroni and cheese its vibrant yellow color.

 Vegan Mac and Cheese Sauce Recipe

-This is the only vegan macaroni and cheese recipe you'll ever need because it's the real deal!
-It's super creamy, extra cheesy, kid-friendly, non-vegan approved, and it's ready in only 25 minutes!
-Complete your weeknight dinner or holiday table with this classic veganized side dish!
+This macaroni and cheese recipe is the only one you'll ever need because it's the real deal!
+It's super creamy, extra cheesy, kid-friendly, and it's ready in 30 minutes!

 Print Pin Rate